 II.
-DIFFERENT SPECIES CLASSIFIER BASED ON PROTEIN SEQUENCES
+DIFFERENT SPECIES CLASSIFIER

-The complete genome sequences of some proteins provide an excellent basis for studying the clustering of different species.
-First we will consider using the hemoglobin to identify the following 13 species: human, horse, wolf, donkey, chicken, clam lucina, Glycera Dibranchiata ,tuna fish, trout fish, hagfish, rice plant, and two different bacteria's; mycobacterium Tuberculosis Trhbn and gutless beard worm Oligobrachia Mashikoi [11].
-Insulin will be used to identify the following four species: human, fruit fly, Norway rat and cow.
-And finally albumin will be considered to identify the following 11 species: human, chicken, snail, sunflower, rape, pea, winged bean, castor bean and two different bacteria's; Finegoldia magna and Streptococcus sp.
-We down loaded the used protein sequences, hemoglobin, insulin and albumin from the National Center for Biotechnology Information "NCBI" database [6].
+The complete genome sequence of the hemoglobin provides an excellent basis for studying the clustering of different species.
+Many species has been used in this paper as human, horse, wolf, donkey, chicken, clam lucina, Glycera Dibranchiata ,tuna fish, trout fish, hagfish, rice plant, and two different bacteria's; mycobacterium Tuberculosis Trhbn & gutless beard worm Oligobrachia Mashikoi..
+Here in our work we try to recognize the type of species from the previous 13 different species.
+We down loaded these hemoglobin sequences from National Center for Biotechnology Information "NCBI" website and it was 30 sequences for hemoglobin [6].

 We will introduce two different classifiers; one of them based on neural network and the other based on the Euclidean distance technique.
-Each one of them will be illustrate in details [11].
+Each one of them will be illustrate in details.